Umesh57/JavaSalesTaxQuestion/README.md

 ShoppingBasket is the main class which take file(Input) as an input, in this shoppinbasket1.txt, shoppinbasket2.txt and shoppinbasket3.txt are three input file for the three above mentoned input.
 To run this program:
-First  all classes need to be compiled and then, just run :java ShoppingBasket <file_name>.
+First  all classes need to be compiled and then, just run :java Shopping <file_name>.

-for eg. : java ShoppingBasket shoppingbasket1.txt will give the output as:
+for eg. : java Shopping shoppingbasket1.txt will give the output as:

 1 book: 12.49